 Gwenny with Arrow on day 17.

-Gwenny is twelve years old now, and with ten babies under her belt she's been around the block and knows how things are supposed to work.
+Gwenny is fifteen years old now, and with twelve babies under her belt she's been around the block and knows how things are supposed to work.
 Gwenny leads everyone else around, too.
 Leader of the pack.
 They pretty much go where she tells them to.

-Still working on write-up for this section, but in the meantime, try some of the links further down the list at left, such as Herdsires or Ranch Visits or Tennessee Home.
+Still working on write-up for the rest of the herd, but in the meantime, try some of the links further down the list at left, such as Herdsires or Ranch Visits or Tennessee Home.
 Lots of pictures there.

 Thanks again for visiting our website,